General Hemophilia Information (c) 2011 Written By Rivka Sari

 There are two major types of hemophilia, classified depending on which particular clotting protein is missing:Hemophilia A is caused by a lack of factor VIII.
 It accounts for approximately 80% of all hemophilia cases.
 It is passed to male children from a mother who carries the disease.

 Hemophilia B, also caused Christmas disease, is caused by a deficiency of factor IX.
 It is also passed to male children by a mother who is a carrier.

-It is also possible to experience clotting problems due to a factor XI deficiency.
+Hemophilia C It is also possible to experience clotting problems due to a factor XI deficiency.
 This condition can be carried by both males and females and can be inherited by male and female children. this type is found Ashkenazi Jewish population.
 Israel reports about 10% of the less than 1% Jewish population has some form of bleeding disorder and majority have Hemophilia C.

 Calcium is essencial for blood clotting.